-Hi, my name is Angela and I am the Public Relations Assistant for Reading Horizons.
+Hi, my name is Angie and I am the Public Relations Assistant for Reading Horizons.
 I have been with the company for just over 6 months and I have learned a lot in my time here.
 I have just been added to the list of featured bloggers for Reading Horizons and I am excited to begin to share what is happening at Reading Horizons.
-I have written several of the most recent blog posts via my supervisor’s account.
+I have written several of the most recent blog posts through my supervisor’s account.
 I will now be posting on my own accord and the other featured bloggers will continue to write weekly posts.

-When I arrived I sat in a room with at least 10 other people and even as I sat in there I felt discouraged and thought of leaving, but I stayed.
+When I arrived I sat in a room with at least 10 other people and even as I sat in there I felt discouraged and thought of leaving—but I stayed.
 I have never been particularly strong when it comes to job interviews but miraculously it went very well.
 The job I was applying for was a Secretarial position and as I was being interviewed by the President of the company he told me he thought I might be overqualified for the job because I had just received my Bachelor’s degree.
-In frustration I explained: “I’m either overqualified or under qualified for every job!”
-On the spot he started thinking about ways the company could use my Marketing skills and told me to wait for the Marketing Manager to get back from her honeymoon in a week and he would have her call me in for another interview.
+In frustration, I burst out: “I’m either overqualified or under-qualified for every job!”
+On the spot, he started thinking about ways the company could use my Marketing skills and told me to wait for the Marketing Manager to get back from her honeymoon in a week and he would have her call me in for another interview.
 She wanted to have an employee focus specifically on Public Relations and Social Media within the Marketing department and that’s how I started working at Reading Horizons.

-As I have learned more about literacy and reading instruction I have developed a passion for the subject.
+As I have learned more about literacy and reading curriculum I have developed a passion for the subject.
 Although I thoroughly enjoy and am interested in Marketing my true passion is Psychology (it just didn’t feel right in College).
 I care a lot about people’s emotions and society as a whole.
 Even though I care about people I have learned empathy for different emotions at different stages in my life.
 The most valuable thing I have gained from working at Reading Horizons is empathy and understanding for people who struggle to learn.